anuragbantu/DL-Assignment-1/README.md

 ### 2. Define layer class
 Create a layer class that includes all the optimization techniques, the forward propagation and backward propagation algorithms.
 The following optimization techniques are used:
-- SGD – Stochastic Gradient Descent
+- SGD – Simple Gradient Descent
 - Momentum – SGD with Momentum
 - Nesterov – Nesterov Accelerated Gradient (NAG)
 - RMSprop – Root Mean Square Propagation